duxnp/portfolio/content/projects/online-ordering-redesign/_index.md

   - Passwords are stored unencrypted as plain text
   - Nearly impossible to add an API
 - Separate cost and retail sites each with their own databases
-  - Customers would be confused about logging in to two different sites
+  - Customers often get confused about logging in to two different sites
   - Makes it much more difficult to create an API
   - Makes it much more confusing for a person trying to use an API